freistil/freistilbox-docs/source/tech_faq/drupal8.md

 Drupal 7 to Drupal 8 is a huge change and it'll be great to see what our customers get to build on the long list of improvements that came with the new release.
-Hotsing Drupal 8 on freistilbox is straightforward.
+Hosting Drupal 8 on freistilbox is straightforward.
 Only a few changes in the new version affect the hosting layer and in this article, we cover all you need to know.